ristew/blog/posts/fromprototypestoclasses.md

 ---

-The term 'object-oriented programming' is the source of a great deal of confusion.
+The term 'object-oriented programming' (OOP) is the source of a great deal of confusion.
 One of the most common definitions centers around classes as experienced in typical OOP languages like Java, C++, Ruby, and Smalltalk.
 A lot of software has been built where the concept of object is strongly related to that of class.

 ![Even Google gets fooled](/assets/blog/fromprototypestoclasses/google.png)

 <figcaption>Google offers this questionable definition in the search info box.</figcaption>

 Yet, there exist languages that are object-oriented but lack these concepts.
 In them, objects inherit directly from other objects through delegating to prototypes.
+The best known example of this is (pre-ES6) Javascript, though the idea was first extensively explored in the influential Self system, and initially encountered the real world in Newtonscript.
+Although all of these languages lack classes, they were able to successfully simulate a wide variety of class systems using the prototype mechanism, indicating that there is something more primitive to OOP.

+### Javascript

-The best known example of this is (pre-ES6) Javascript, where constructor functions serve to build objects and organize methods.
-In this way, object behavior can be specialized without having to define a new class, instead preempting delegation by simply setting a property.
+In Javascript, constructor functions serve to build objects and organize methods.
+Object behavior can be specialized without having to define a new class, instead preempting prototype delegation by simply setting a property.
 A tortured example:

 ```
 function Person(name) {